 - The approach of your business

-- The personality and tone of voice of your business
+- The personality and voice of your business

-You can use your personal power paradigm to your advantage when exploring how to grow your online business as it’s what makes your business what it is.
-So when thinking about how to grow your online business, you should do an audit of your personal power paradigm and make sure you know how it sets you apart from your competitors.
-It’s important that you’re aware of the USPs of your business as lots of industries can be even more competitive online than offline.
+You can use your PPP to your advantage because it’s what makes your business what it is.
+So when thinking about how to grow your business online, you should do an audit of your personal power paradigm and make sure that you know how it sets you apart from your competitors.
+It’s important that you’re aware of the USPs of your business because many industries are more competitive online than offline.

-When thinking about what you need for how to grow your online business effectively, you should look at the resources you have within your business that can help you.
-This should inform your strategy.
+When thinking about how to grow your business effectively, your PPP should inform your strategy.

-For instance, we talked earlier about building your passive income as a means of helping with how to grow your online business and if you’re thinking of creating digital assets to sell, you should first audit your business.
+For instance, we talked earlier about building your passive income and if you’re thinking of creating digital assets to sell, you should first audit your business.
 If you want to create videos, do you have someone that has video editing skills?
-If not, but you have someone with experience of writing eBooks then consider selling eBooks instead.
-Thinking in this way can save your business money and time, as it saves you needing to outsource to a freelancer or invest in upskilling your team.
+Maybe not, but you have someone with experience of writing eBooks, so consider selling eBooks instead.
+Thinking this way can save your business money and time, as it saves you from outsourcing to a freelancer or the investment in upskilling your team.

-In the next part of this post about how to grow your online business, we’re going to focus on how you can grow your online business by using a strong content strategy.
-Throughout Part 4, you should have a think about the personal power paradigm of your business and how this can help inform your content strategy.
+In the next part of this post about how to grow your business online, we’re going to focus on developing a strong content strategy.
+Think about the personal power paradigm of your business and how this can help inform your content strategy.

-So, you’ve done your customer research and you know what your target audience are asking for online.
-Now, you could provide them with the type of online content and experiences they want just to be nice… but that’s not really the way to run a profitable business.
+So, you’ve done your customer research and you know what your target audience is asking for online.
+Now, you could provide them with the type of online content and experiences they want just to be nice… but that’s not really the way to run a profitable business online.

-It’s all about relationship building.
-Providing your target audience with online content and experiences that are interesting, relevant and useful to them will encourage them to think favourably about your business.
+Relationship building.
+Providing your target audience with online content and experiences that are interesting, relevant, and useful to them will encourage them to think favorably about your business.
 This means that:

 - If they’re not ready to buy your products and services immediately, they are likely to think of your business when they do want to purchase.
 For example, they could think: “I really need a new set of kitchen knives, what was that online cookery store that sent me the funny blog about the most efficient way to chop vegetables?”

-- If they are already a customer of yours, giving them a positive experience online will help build their loyalty and encourage them to purchase from you again instead of looking to your competitors next time.
+- If they are already loyal customers, giving them a positive experience online will help build their dedication and encourage them to purchase from you again.

 - We love to share our experiences with our family, friends and those around us.
-This applies to both good and bad interactions.
+This sentiment applies to both good and bad interactions.
 You want your target audience to feel compelled to tell others about your content or the online interaction they had with you.
-This will help with how to grow your online business by increasing awareness of your business.
+This will help grow your business online by increasing awareness of your business.

-With Selz, we have a blog worked into every online store theme available.
-It’s easy to link your store to your blog, and draw customers in with your content.
+With Selz, we include a blog with every online store theme.
+It’s easy to link your store to your blog and draw customers in with your content.

 This thinking is informed by the inbound marketing methodology.
 Inbound marketing is all about sharing content to attract qualified potential customers.
 Once you’ve provided helpful content to your potential customer, you can keep providing more helpful content.